Delgon95/rna_structure_aligner/README.md

                                   returns.
 Execution time can be well below set value if no improvements are found for long time.
                                   Default: 300
+    --triple-rmsd <rmsd>          (optional) Maximum RMSD (in Ångström) that cores with 3 nucleotides will not exceed.
+Increase leads to wider and longer search.
+Must be higher or equal to pair-rmsd.
+                                  Default: 1.0
 ```

 **Warning - currently included .pdb parser was written just for the sake of showing basic functionality and should not be used  outside of this project!.**